thething252/RealVolumetrics/README.md

 You need RSSVE and Blackrack's Volumetric Clouds mod (from his Patreon) to use this.

 Find the install guide on BananaMan's release, wiki is a WIP.

+# Planned features:

+- Titan clouds
+- Improved looks from orbit
+- Improved performance
+- Sunflare
+- And more,